ddev/ddev.com/src/content/blog/value-proposition.md

 - **Project Setup**: Adding DDEV to a project is as easy as `ddev config` and can take as little as a minute.
 - **Reliability**: DDEV's behavior is predictable and reliable.
 Automated testing on all supported platforms and manual testing of every new feature make it rock solid.
 - **Multiple OS/Architecture Support**: Even if your team members use macOS (Apple Silicon or Intel), Windows WSL2, Linux, and traditional Windows you can expect consistent behavior across all these environments for the entire team.
-- **Team Consistency**: Teams typically check in the DDEV configuration, meaning that team members can just check out the project and `ddev start` and they'll have everything running right away in less than a minute.
+- **Team Consistency**: Teams typically check in the DDEV configuration, meaning that team members can check out the project and `ddev start` and they'll have everything running right away in less than a minute.
-- **Webserver and Database Support**: Out of the box, DDEV supports Nginx and Apache webservers, and directly supports MariaDB, MySQL, and PostgreSQL databases.
+- **Web server and Database Support**: Out of the box, DDEV supports Nginx and Apache webservers, and directly supports MariaDB, MySQL, and PostgreSQL databases.
 - **Add-On Ecosystem**: A huge number of non-core features are supported via add-ons, including Apache Solr, Elasticsearch, and dozens of others.
 There are officially supported add-ons and a large number contributed and maintained by the community.
 - **Community**: DDEV's friendly and active community meets in Discord, the GitHub issue queue, and Stack Overflow.
 People from many different CMS and framework communities have years of experience and help each other.
 - **Support**: DDEV's support is world-class and very active.
 Questions in the issue queue are often answered in minutes.
 Problems in Discord are often discussed and resolved very, very quickly.
 Bugs get early attention.